 Rejoice, fellow pupper-enthusiasts, it isn’t just you who thinks getting an office dog would be an awesome idea; it turns out science might be on your side.

-Stress accounts for 40% of the UK’s work-related illness, according to a 2012 government report.
+Stress, anxiety and depression accounts for 44% of the UK’s work-related illness, according to a 2018 government report.
 Yet studies show that contact with an animal can increase levels of the stress-reducing hormone oxytocin and decrease production of cortisol, a stress hormone.

 Could the presence of a canine companion alleviate some of the tension in the office, and therefore reduce staff burnout and absence?